WhiteSp1rit/reddit-comment-scrambler/README.md

 ## Required RES settings
 Appearance -> Night Mode -> on, Night Mode On -> on, Automatic Night Mode -> Disabled
-Browsing -> Never Ending Reddit -> on, Auto Load -> on
+Browsing -> Never Ending Reddit -> on, Auto Load -> on, Pause After Every -> 0

 ## How to use
 1) if its your first time using the script, check the 'rcs-config.ini' file parameters, and change them if necessary.